shaifepami/Machine_learning_Assignment/ANALYSIS.md

 > Which model had the best geometric mean score?
 * The RandomOverSampler model has the best geometric mean score.

+Of the 4 models, the Logistic Regression model using the SMOTEENN Combination Re-Sampler had the best balanced accuracy score at 79.8%.
+Of the 4 models, the Logistic Regression model using the Smote Oversampler had the best recall score at 88%.
+Of the 4 models, both the Logistic Regression model using the SMOTEENN Combination Re-Sampler and the model using the Smote Oversampler had the best geometric mean scores at 79%.

 ### 2. Ensemble Learning

 Use the above referenced Ensemble Starter Notebook to answer the following: